MimiLeinbach/Bolt-Hackathon/README.md

 **Advanced Features & Edge Cases**

-* Error handling: If a participant’s date range doesn’t cover a scheduled item, prompt to adjust.
+* Error handling: If a participant's date range doesn't cover a scheduled item, prompt to adjust.
 * Handling trip overflows (more than, e.g., 12 participants shown as \+N bubble).

 **UI/UX Highlights**